 UBC’s Housing Action Plan is part of the university’s overall strategy for academic excellence and sustainability leadership.
+The ten-year review of the Housing Action Plan is planned for early 2022.

 Improving housing choice and affordability at UBC